How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 • Turn Garments Inside Out: Protect delicate prints and fabrics by turning clothes inside out before washing.
 Apply this rule to vintage clothes that can be washed in a washing machine, although I always advocate hand washing!

 • Select Gentle Cycle: Use a gentle cycle on your washing machine to prevent damage to vintage fabrics.
-I would never machine was anything made before the 1970s.
+I would never wash anything made before the 1970s in a washing machine.

 • Use Tepid Water: Hand wash vintage clothes in tepid water to preserve colours and prevent shrinking.